In this post, Belinda discusses the importance of breaking down the tasks when decluttering.

-Rightsize Your Home Part 2: The Declutter Challenge helps future downsizers you learn how to move through the process in the right manner, so you can get the job done.
-You will be shown the way with clear, straight forward steps.
+Rightsize Your Home Part 2: The Declutter Challenge helps future downsizers learn how to move through the process in the right manner, so they can get the job done.
+You will be shown the way with clear, straightforward steps.

 As you make progress, you will begin to notice how much better you feel.
 This is the ultimate motivator to keep you going!

 Feel free to try this course – click here to Try the Sample Module